Strong Arctic Cold Front Forecasted to bring Below Freezing Temperatures

 To report outages: 1-866-223-8508

-With freezing conditions expected, the City of Corpus Christi Water Utilities advises residents to take immediate action to protect their property:
+With freezing conditions expected, the City of Corpus Christi Water Utilities advises residents to take immediate action to help protect their property:

 - Wrap all exposed pipes located outside or in unheated areas of the home with newspaper, insulation, or towels